feerose111/Learning_PyTorch/README.md

   - resizing image to `256*256`
   - center cropping
   - converted to tensor
-  - Normalize the image to given mean and std in pytorch documentation
+  - Normalizing the image to given mean and std in pytorch documentation
 - **Used the features extraction without changing(freezing the feature extraction)**
 - **Made own classifier as we only need 10 classification class**
 - **Trained the model**

 ## Day 10: Learning RNN architecture and implementing it using pytorch
-- **Learn about the working mechanism of RNN**
+- **Learned about the working mechanism of RNN**
-- **Build a simple RNN architecture using pytorch**
+- **Built a simple RNN architecture using pytorch**
-- **Build a question answering system using RNN on a squential question-answer dataset**
+- **Built a question answering system using RNN on a squential question-answer dataset**
-- **Learn to preprocess a CSV question-answer dataset using pytorch before ending it to RNN**
+- **Learned to preprocess a CSV question-answer dataset using pytorch before ending it to RNN**
 - **Successfully implemented a simple QA system to answer user question that are only present in that particular dataset**

+## Day 11: Learning to implement LSTM on a small dataset using pytorch
+- **Learned about the architecture of LSTM and how it works**
+- **Preprocessed the raw text data into LSTM feedable form**
+- **Built and implemented LSTM model architecture**
+- **Successufully built a text prediction system**
+- **Its accuracy and relevance can be increased by increaing the size of data set**

 ## learning from youtube
 - source: